How to start making pixel art #2

 This article was supported by Patreon!
 If you like what I’m doing here, please consider supporting me there :)

-This article is the part 2 of a series of articles.
-Click here for part 1.
+Also, this is the part 2 of a series of articles, read the whole series here in the Pixel Grimoire.

 I’m using Aseprite for this tutorial.
 In this article I’ll teach a technique for sketching and drawing pixel art that is similar to the process of a traditional painting.
 I usually call this technique cluster sketching, since I start with big color clusters and refine them until I’m happy with the result.